When it comes to combat, the game progresses in rounds.

 If a cover roll occurs, critical hits must be treated separately from normal hits.
 So the attacked person rolls twice on his cover, once for the number of critical hits, and once for the number of normal hits.

 The mercenary Maragas rolls 4, 5, 5 and 14, giving him 2 normal hits and a critical hit.
-The critical hit always penetrates the armour, the normal hits are reduced by the protection of the person attacked.
+The critical hit penetrates the armour, the normal hits are reduced by the protection of the person attacked.

 Megacritical hits